 The TP-Link Kasa Spot does everything you would want an indoors security camera to do, and it does it well, and it does it at a very affordable price as well.
 It offers night vision, two-way audio, and a wide 130-degree field of view for fitting more in the frame – and you can refine the motion alerts you get on your phone by adjusting their sensitivity and setting up custom activity zones.

-The Yi Smart Security Camera ticks just about every box you could want ticking when it comes to a device like this – night vision, Alexa voice control support, activity zones, crisp and clear video, two-way audio and smart algorithms that keep the number of alerts you receive on your phone down to a minimum (it can distinguish between people and pets, for example).
+The Yi Smart Security Camera ticks just about every box you could want ticking on a device like this – night vision, Alexa voice control support, activity zones, crisp and clear video, two-way audio and smart algorithms that keep the number of alerts you receive on your phone down to a minimum (it can distinguish between people and pets, for example).
 After all, if you're getting so many false positives that you stop checking your phone, it sort of defeats the point of getting a camera.

 The magnetic base makes the camera easy to fix just about anywhere, and we like the stylish-looking design as well.
 The Yi Smart Security Camera is also great when it comes to storage: clips of motion-captured events are stored in the cloud for free for 7 days, and there's the option to record video on to a local microSD card as well.
 You can either save clips triggered by motion, or have video being recorded around the clock.

 Pay £3.33 or more a month and you get more space in the cloud for more recordings and longer recordings, which is handy if you're going away for a fortnight and you want to catch up on everything that's been going on when you get back.
-It's an impressive package from Yi.
+It's an impressive all-round package from Yi.

 Yi's cameras mark a serious value proposition (the company also makes the slightly higher-end Kami line) and if the static points-one-way nature of the Yi Smart Security Camera doesn't suit, the pan-and-tilt formulation of the Dome just might.

-The lens isn't the widest at 110 degrees, but in a pan-and-tilt cam it doesn't need to be, and the resolution is decent at 1080p, enough for its 4x digital zoom to make at least some sense, although the Dome can only manage 20fps video.
+The lens isn't the widest at 110 degrees, but in a pan-and-tilt cam it doesn't need to be, and the resolution is decent at 1080p – enough for its 4x digital zoom to make at least some sense, although the Dome can only manage 20fps video.

-One bonus is that alongside the microSD card support, you also get 7 days' cloud storage for free, with more expansive plans available if you're willing to stump up some cash.
+One bonus is that alongside the microSD card support, you also get 7 days of cloud storage for free, with more expansive plans available if you're willing to stump up some cash.
 It's also compatible with Alexa, so you'll be able to pull up a live view on an Echo Show or Fire TV device.